jitunmohajan/vscodesetup/Readme.md

 * press alt+ scrol the mouse to setup the editor size

 extensions>>
+* Thunder Client  //this is for api testing
 * prettier
 * bracket pair colorizer
 * live server